JohanDhana/blog-ci4/README.md

 CodeIgniter 4 Blog Application
 =====================================
 This project  for CodeIgniter 4 serves as a basic blog application.
-It is migrated from an old project in ci3 , includes possts creation and management, user management, roles, permissions and a dynamically-generated menu.
+It is migrated from an old project in ci3 , includes blog post creation and management, user management, roles, permissions and a dynamically-generated menu.

 Feature
 -------